thoresonjd/pvz-izombie-bungee-glitch-autohotkey/README.md

 ## The Glitch

 In the I, Zombie game mode, Bungee Zombies, instead of eating plants, descend from above and remove the plants by pulling them upwards out of the ground.
 When removed, sunflowers will drop 200 sun points each.
-Unlike being eaten, a sunflower drops all the sun at once when removed by a Bungee Zombie.
+Unlike when being eaten, a sunflower drops all the sun at once when removed by a Bungee Zombie.
 The glitch allows for multiple Bungee Zombies to be simultaneously placed on a single sunflower.
 If timed correctly, the sunflower will be removed multiple times and will drop 200 sun for each Bungee Zombie that was placed on top of it, yielding a greater sun profit.

 Here's how it works:
 1. Click the Bungee Zombie's "seed" card to select it